sergiocollado/potpourri/Notes_on_linux.md

 In the file:  /etc/fstab - is stated the information required to specify mount points, options, devices, etc.

+### physical volumes

+the command **pvdisplay** allows you to see the attributes of one or more physical volumes like size, physical extent size, space used for the volume group descriptor area and so on.

 ### LINUX GRAPHIC SYSTEM

 There are three basic layers: